joao-conde/jc-nes/core/README.md

 # NES Emulator

 This is the emulator crate itself, called `jc-nes`.
-It emulates the NES and exposes a public API to interact with it to retrieve screen pixels or sound information and feed controller.
+It emulates the NES and exposes a public API to interact with it to retrieve screen pixels or audio data, and to provide gamepad/controller input.

-Multiple frontends can be used with this core like:
-- browser APIS (if you compile it to WASM and use `canvas`, `Audio`, `onkeydown/up`, ...)
-- desktop media libraries (like `SDL`, `SFML`)
-- mobile apps (using for example the `Android NDK`)

-At the moment there is only one frontend, built with SDL and targetting desktops.

 ## Main Modules